imfms/StreamDivertWithAllPort/README.md

+> Modify from [StreamDivert](https://github.com/jellever/StreamDivert), all-port-redirect and subnet-matching functions have been added.
+> Note: For personal temporary use cases, all new content is written by AI, so there is no need to worry about readability

 # StreamDivert

 StreamDivert is a tool to man-in-the-middle or relay in and outgoing network connections on a system.
 It has the ability to, for example, relay all incoming SMB connections to port 445 to another server, or only relay specific incoming SMB connections from a specific set of source IP's to another server.
 Summed up, StreamDivert is able to: